LW83/sorting_hat/README.md

  - In addition a big thank you to the following people for their assistance in this project:
      - Kasia Bogucka: Our cohort facilitator for keeping us all on track and answering all and any of the many questions!
      - My cohort: For our weekly checkins and tips
-     - Mike Avgeros: For responding to my query on Slack as set out in more detail in the Bugs section above.